 The place of safety can be A&E, a police station or a specific ‘136 Suite’.

-A person can be held under Section 136 for a maximum of 72 hours.
+A person can be held under Section 136 for 24 hours and this can be extended by a further 12 hours if needed (to allow completion of the assessment)

 During this time an assessment of the individual should take place by a mental health professional.